ravvis/vue-custom-scroller/README.md

 ### Local

-Include the carousel directly into your component using import:
+Include the custom scroller directly into your component using import:

 ``` js
 <script>